Empyrrhus/ygoprodeckartdl/README.md

 Command line arguments:
 ```
 -full		Downloads the full card art into the \image_url folder.
 -small		Downloads the thumbnail card art into the \image_url_small folder.
 -cropped	Downloads the cropped card art into the \image_url_cropped folder.
 -param		Enables a selective filter of cards to download.
-If not used, will default to downloading all available TCG cards.
 -keyword	Creates a text file containing related keywords for every downloaded image.
 ```
 At least one of `-full`, `-small`, or `-cropped` arguments must be used, otherwise no cards will be downloaded.

+If `-param` is not used, the script will default to downloading all available TCG cards.

 If `-param` is used, you must enter your filter in JSON format when prompted by the script.

 For example, to download all TCG cards in the Blue-Eyes archetype, you would enter this filter:
 ```
 {"format": "tcg", "archetype": "Blue-Eyes"}